TheNoobTeam/startscript_minecraft_server_speedrun/README.md

 # startscript_minecraft_server_speedrun

 **This start script is for co-op Minecraft speedrunners who are not allowed to use any external modifications / plugins etc.**       <br/>
-Main point of this simple script is once you type /stop it will restart the server and generate new world within one minute or less depends on how good your machine is.<br/>
+Type /stop and script will restart the server and generate new world within one minute or less depends on how good your is your machine .<br/>
 Remember to run this script inside already existing screen.<br/>
  <br/>
 This script: